HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: System Model

 \subsection{Threat Model}

 The operational paradigm considered above enables the \ac{bs} to infer the \ac{ue} location without explicit cooperation or awareness from the \ac{ue}.
-In this {\textit{non-consensual scenario}}, the \ac{bs} exploits standard channel estimation procedures and known pilot structures, originally intended for communication, to recover geometric parameters $\widehat{\boldsymbol{\rho}}$ that uniquely determine the \ac{ue} position via passive observations.
+The adversary is modeled as an \emph{honest-but-curious} single-anchor observer: it complies with the communication protocol but reuses routine uplink pilots to perform \textit{non-consensual} localization.
+We study the signal-level feasibility of such attacks under a single-snapshot channel-estimation model.
+Protocol-level mechanisms such as pilot authentication, repeated-transmission consistency checks, or active spoofing detection are outside the scope of this work.
+In this non-consensual scenario, the \ac{bs} exploits standard channel estimation procedures and known pilot structures, originally intended for communication, to recover geometric parameters $\widehat{\boldsymbol{\rho}}$ that uniquely determine the \ac{ue} position via passive observations.
 The \ac{ue} is neither notified of nor able to control the subsequent use of these estimates for localization purposes.
 This presents a significant privacy risk: the \ac{bs} can continuously and covertly track the \ac{ue} by reusing routine uplink pilot transmissions, without the \ac{ue}'s consent or participation, and without any protocol-level safeguard.

-To prevent the non-consensual tracking of the \ac{ue} by a \ac{bs}, we propose HoloTrace, a privacy-preserving framework where the \ac{ue} can modify the transmit pilots $x_{m,s,k}$ to spoof its location and deceive the \ac{bs}.
-The intentional alteration of the location parameter is designed to have a limited impact on the communication performance, as discussed in Sec. \ref{sec:results}.
+To mitigate non-consensual localization, we propose HoloTrace, a signal-level privacy-preserving framework in which the UE intentionally modifies the transmitted pilot symbols $x_{m,s,k}$ to bias the location inferred by the \ac{bs}.
+HoloTrace does not require protocol changes or network-side support, but its impact on communication performance depends on the selected spoofed location.